Boston University: Club sports

 The BU Sailing Team is one of the most successful teams in college sailing.
 The team has won seven National Championships, most recently in 1999.
 They have also had three team members graduate as "College Sailor of the Year".
 Notable alumni of the team include Ken Read, skipper for PUMA Ocean Racing in the Volvo Ocean Race, and 2012 US Sailing Rolex Yachtsman of the Year nominee, John Mollicone.

-The BU Figure Skating Team has won five Intercollegiate National Figure Skating Championships and has not finished outside of the top three since 2009.
+The BU Figure Skating Team has won seven Intercollegiate National Figure Skating Championships and has not finished outside of the top three since 2009.
+They are the most decorated team in collegiate figure skating.

 The BU Men's Club Volleyball team won the NCVF 1AA National Championship in 2016.

 The BU Roller Hockey Team advanced to the NCHRA Tournament in 2001, 2002, and 2003.
 The team advanced all the way to the Final Four in 2001.

 Both Men's and Women's Intervarsity Table Tennis Teams have attended the National Collegiate Table Tennis Tournaments and ranked as high as the top 10 nationwide.

 Notable alumni and academics

-Over the course of its history, a number of people associated with Boston University have become notable in their fields.
-Affiliates of Boston University have won seven Nobel prizes.
-With over 342,000 alumni, Boston University graduates can be found around the world.
-American civil rights movement leader Martin Luther King Jr. earned his doctorate in systematic theology at BU in 1955.
-After gaining prominence by advocating nonviolent resistance to segregation, he won the 1964 Nobel Peace Prize.
-Howard Thurman, the Dean of Marsh Chapel, influenced King's embrace of nonviolence.
-Three other alumni hold special historical importance: Rebecca Lee Crumpler was the first African-American woman and Charles Eastman (first named Ohiyesa) the first American Indian to be certified as doctors, and Helen Magill White was the first woman in the US to earn a PhD.
+With over 342,000 alumni, Boston University graduates can be found around the world, and its graduates have achieved a number of notable historical firsts in United States history.
+In 1837, BU became the first university in the nation to open all of its divisions to women with a "founding mission [built] upon inclusion, regardless of gender, race, or religion."
+9 Truman Scholars have graduated from the university.

+Among its alumni and current or past faculty, the university counts 9 Nobel Laureates, 23 Pulitzer Prize winners, 10 Rhodes Scholars, 6 Marshall Scholars, 14 Academy Award winners, 11 Emmy Award winners, and 9 Tony Award winners.
+BU also has three MacArthur Fellows and Fulbright Scholars among its past and present graduates and faculty.
+In 1876, BU professor Alexander Graham Bell invented the telephone in a BU lab.